Tommertom/coderBOT/README.md

 ### Viewing Output
 - `/screen` - Capture and view terminal screenshot
 - `/urls` - Show all URLs discovered in terminal output
+- `/projects` - List and select project directories from home directory
+- `/macros` - Show all configured message placeholders (m0-m9) and their values
 - Click **🔄 Refresh** button on screenshots to update the view

 ### Administrative